cordada/lib-cl-sii-python/cl_sii/data/ref/factura_electronica/schema_dte/README.md

 / [FORMATO XML DE DOCUMENTOS ELECTRÓNICOS](http://www.sii.cl/factura_electronica/formato_xml.htm)
 as
 "[Bajar schema XML de Documentos Tributarios Electrónicos](http://www.sii.cl/factura_electronica/schema_dte.zip) (Incluye Documentos de exportación)"

+### Updates

+Unfortunately the files available on SII's website are outdated with respect to the regulations (and even with respect to the documentation PDFs published alongside).

+Schema files will be updated as necessary, indicating the source in the corresponding commit.

 ## Contents